 We don’t believe people learn from listening to someone lecture from a podium.
 We quickly covered the basics of agile development, and came prepared with a loose outline of topics that we thought we could dive deeper into.
 But it was important to let them direct the conversation toward topics that filled in the most important gaps.

 We knew we had to move to an agile process so we could iterate quickly, benefit from the fast feedback loop, and respond to customer needs rapidly – all without sacrificing quality.
 We have many new members with different perspectives, and Tammer played a central role in bringing them together by facilitating discussions that gave everyone an opportunity to share their ideas.

-I've had plenty of experience in transitioning projects between teams and was able to provide examples of what’s worked and what hasn't.
-I've also given practicum based interviews to upwards of 400 engineers, with a focus on finding people who excel in a pair-programming environments.
+We've had plenty of experience in transitioning projects between teams and were able to provide examples of what’s worked and what hasn't.
+We've also given practicum based interviews to upwards of 400 engineers, with a focus on finding people who excel in a pair-programming environments.

 We never leave an engagement empty handed, even when it’s a workshop like this.
 So, to close it out, we presented the team with a report of where they’re succeeding, where their future challenges might lay, and suggestions on how they can address them.

 By drawing from Tammer’s vast experience, we were able to better understand exactly what type of agile process was right for us.
 The discussions and debates were engrossing, constructive and fun.